napakalas/pmr2vbox/README.rst

 Do note that this relies on
 `vboxtools <https://github.com/metatoaster/vboxtools>`_.
 Documentation
 on how these scripts actually work (and how to make them work) to come.
+In brief, follow the instructions on creating a base Gentoo system, and then call ``activatevm`` to spawn a new bash session.
+Before executing ``gentoo/script.sh``, ensure that all relevant variables are filled with a defined value.

 The remaining of this document provides a rough outline what happens when ``gentoo/script.sh`` is executed for the PMR2 portion.